dealerv2/Dealer-Version-2-/docs/README_FDP.txt

 5/ Differences with the original syntax of shape :
 --------------------------------------------------
 Perl is great.
 (Repeat after me...)
-The only thing it misses regarding text-parsing is the ability to handle sexp (in a more general case, I don't recommend having sex-p with a computer ;-).
+The only thing it misses regarding text-parsing is the hability to handle sexp (in a more general case, I don't recommend having sex-p with a computer ;-).
 The bad news is that I had to change the parenthesis () into